Nameless-86/Cryptography/README.md

 # Cryptography
-Some python projects about encryption and cryptography subjects
+Some python and jsprojects about encryption and cryptography subjects